 The next pain-relieving material Amerisleep integrates into the AS3 is two inches of the Affinity Layer with HIVE® technology.
 Containing five comfort and support zones, HIVE® offers targeted spinal support and clinically-proven reduction in pressure points.

-Pressure-relief is arguably the most important thing arthritis patients should looki for in a new mattress.
+Pressure-relief is arguably the most important thing arthritis patients should look for in a new mattress.
 Amerisleep uses two different technologies specifically designed to alleviate pain and ease discomfort.
 For that reason, the AS3 is our recommended mattress for arthritis-sufferers.

 Every Amerisleep mattress comes with a 100-night sleep trial and a 20-year warranty.
 To buy one of these beds, visit their website.

 - Features pressure-relieving Bio-Pur® for enhanced pain relief.